-• Project Design and Implementation.
-Applicants should provide a detailed description of the strategies to implement this research project and address the

-7 As noted earlier, if the proposed program or project reasonably could be conducted in discrete phases, with each phase resulting in completion of one or more significant, defined milestones, then NIJ strongly recommends that the applicant structure the application - specifically including the narrative, expected scholarly products, timelines/milestones, and budget detail worksheet and budget narrative - to set out each phase clearly.
+Project Design and Implementation.
+Applicants should provide a detailed description of the strategies to implement this research project and address the research questions.
+Design elements should follow directly from the research project's goals and objectives and address the program-specific information noted on page 5.
+Applicants should describe the research methodology in detail and demonstrate the validity and usefulness of the data they will collect.
+Applicants should consider the rigor and soundness of the methodology and analytical and technical approaches for the proposed research and address the applicant structure the application - specifically including the narrative, expected scholarly products, timelines/milestones, and budget detail worksheet and budget narrative - to set out each phase clearly.
 (In appropriate cases, the expected scholarly product(s) from a particular phase may vary from those described above.)
 See generally "Goals, Objectives, Deliverables, and Expected Scholarly Products" under "Program-Specific Information," above.